-Confocal images were acquired on an Olympus Fluoview FV1000 confocal laser scanning microscope with $40\times/1.35$ NA or $60\times/1.42$ NA objective for fixed specimens.
-Time-lapse imaging was performed on a CSU10b Yokogawa spinning disk confocal from Zeiss and Solamere Technologies Group with $40\times/1.3$ NA or $63\times/1.4$ NA objective.
-Embryos were imaged after dechorionation and placement on a gas-permeable membrane in Halocarbon 27 oil.
-Live imaging was performed using exposure settings of 150-500 ms and images were acquired at either fast (<1/s) or slow (1/30 s) rates (see figure and movie captions).
+Confocal images were acquired on an Olympus Fluoview FV1000 confocal laser scanning microscope with 40x/1.35 NA or 60x/1.42 NA objectives for fixed specimens.
+Time lapse imaging was performed on a spinning disk confocal from Zeiss and Solamere Technologies Group with 40x/1.3 NA or 63x/1.4 NA objectives.
+Embryos were imaged after dechorionation and placement on a gas permeable membrane in Halocarbon 27 oil.
+Live imaging was performed using exposure settings of 150-500 msec and images were acquired at either fast (< 1/sec) or slow (1/30sec) rates (see Figures and Supplemental Movie captions).